TAPI project: Turkmenistan agrees to cut gas prices, address other concerns

 Turkmenistan delegation informed that they intend to start construction activities in Afghanistan by building the gas pipeline from Turkmen-Afghan border to Herat off-take point in Afghanistan.
 The commencement of construction work in Afghanistan will immensely boost the confidence of international investors to invest in the project.
 Pakistan is keenly interested in re-building international standard gas infrastructure in Afghanistan and extending full support at every level to commence such development activities in Afghanistan.

 Both sides also discussed Pakistan’s concerns pertaining to commercial and legal aspects.
-The Turkmen side assured that Pakistan’s concerns will be adequately addressed in the relevant agreements, and negotiations will start as soon as COVID-19 situation improves globally.
-Pakistan side expressed its readiness to finalise the matter in order to proceed to actual construction work in Pakistan in parallel with Afghanistan.
-The two sides also agreed to finalise the host government agreement by the end of this year.
+The Turkmen side assured that Pakistan’s concerns will be adequately addressed in the relevant agreements, and negotiations will start as soon.

-Turkmen side informed that their negotiations with international lending agencies and export credit agencies are going well.
-Pakistan side informed that it would like to do the TAPI ground breaking in Pakistan at the earliest after the finalisation of the issues under discussion.
-Turkmenistan appreciated the support given by Pakistani authorities in timely completing the milestones and progressing fast on the implementation of the project to meet the growing energy of Pakistan.
-TAPI is a natural gas trans-country pipeline project to supply gas from Turkmenistan to other three countries.